olovm/saros-eclipse/readme.md

-There is currently a problem with testng, run on branch testng740 as described under the heading "Updating with a new non master version of eclipse dev environment" (can be run when doing a new install)

 # saros-eclipse
 saros-eclipse is a project to enable easy setup of an Eclipse install for Saros development, using Eclipse and Docker.</br>
 I am running this on linux so, change as needed for other platforms.

 ## Before you begin
 1. Make sure you have git and docker set up on your local machine
-2. Make a directory where you want everything installed /x/y/z/cora (/mnt/depot/cora)
+2. Make a directory where you want everything installed /x/y/z/saros (/mnt/depot/saros)
 3. cd to your new directory
 3. Clone this repository: `git clone https://github.com/olovm/saros-eclipse.git`

 ## Installing, runAll
-The runAll script will take you through the entire process of setting up a docker based development environment for Cora.
+The runAll script will take you through the entire process of setting up a docker based development environment for Saros.
 It will go through all needed steps. </br>
 You can get your docker group id by running;
 `getent group docker`